 The Arctic Club was founded in 1932 by Sir James Wordie, famous for his journeys to Antarctica (he was with Shackleton on the Endurance), Svalbard, East Greenland and Baffin Island.
-The members are Arctic enthusiasts from the fields of both Science and Adventure, mainly from the UK, though with an increasing number from overseas.
+The members are Arctic enthusiasts from the fields of Science, Exploration and Adventure, mainly from the UK, though with an increasing number from overseas.

 Many members of the Club lead or participate in expeditions to the Arctic each year.
 Members of the Club are always willing to offer advice and information about Arctic regions, particularly to young people who are planning expeditions.

 An Annual Dinner for members and their guests is held each December, usually in Oxford or Cambridge or another University city.
-The next dinner will be held on Saturday, 12th December, 2015 at The Royal Scots Club, 29-31 Abercromby Place, Edinburgh, EH3 6QE.
+The next dinner will be held on Saturday, 12th December, 2015 at The Royal Scots Club, 29-31 Abercromby Place, Edinburgh, EH3 6QE with Kathleen Cartwright as President.
 Many members are experts in their own fields of interest and the dinner every year is a good opportunity to meet and discuss plans or pick the brains of experts in an informal atmosphere.

 Membership of the Arctic Club is open to those who have played a significant role in expeditions to the Arctic, and have an enduring interest in that area.